kwies/packer/README.md

 ## What is this repo for?

-Providing templates/scripts (for vagrant base boxes) for well known linux distributions.
+Providing templates/scripts (for vagrant base boxes) for some linux distributions.

 ## Requirements
 * [packer] (https://packer.io/)